Indonesia: Banda + Raja Ampat - Oct-Nov 2015

 A lost archipelago

-When our small group is about to leave Banda Neira to return to the WaowWet in the bay, the rusty ship of the Pelni, the Indonesian ferry company, has just arrived.
-Suddenly, it is the crowd of great days in the village, still asleep and almost desert an hour earlier.
+When our little group is about to leave Banda Neira to return to the WaowThe big rusty ship of Pelni, the Indonesian ferry company, which is anchored in the bay, has just arrived.
+All of a sudden, it is the crowd of the big days in the village, still asleep and almost deserted one hour earlier.

-The street vendors have set up their stalls in the street leading to the pier - fish, spices, fruits and vegetables ...
-Quantity of goods are loaded and unloaded from the huge ferry, in a rush more organized than it is the air.
-It screams, it's jostling, there's a constant back and forth of carriers, motorcycles, people ...
+The street vendors have set up their stalls in the street that leads to the pier - fish, spices, fruits and vegetables...
+A lot of goods are loaded and unloaded from the huge ferry, in a more organized rush than it seems.
+It shouts, it jostles, there is a continuous coming and going of porters, motorcycles, people...

-As in all islands that are a little isolated, the arrival of the boat that provides regular connections with the rest of the world is an event.
+As in all the islands, the arrival of the boat which ensures regular connections with the rest of the world is an event.
 A real "lifeline" for the islanders.
-As our dinghy moves away, I contemplate, in a dream, all this agitation on the quay, thinking of Magellan, the great sailors of yesteryear and the countless Anglo-Dutch wars for the control of commercial shipping routes.
+As our dinghy pulls away, I dreamily contemplate all this agitation on the quay, thinking of Magellan, of the great navigators of yesteryear and of the countless Anglo-Dutch wars for the control of commercial shipping routes.

-The spice route once made the Moluccas and Banda Islands famous.
+The spice route once made the Moluccas and the Banda Islands famous.
 Westerners have forgotten them a little today.
-They attract only a few travelers, curious to get off the beaten track, and some privileged divers ...
+They only attract rare travelers, curious to get off the beaten track, and a few privileged divers...

-I was the guest of Waow from 27 October to 8 November 2015, for this diving cruise called "Secrets of Seram".
-All the opinions expressed here remain 100% mine.
+I was the guest of the Waow October 27 to November 8, 2015, for this dive-cruise named "Secrets of Seram".
+All opinions expressed here remain 100% my own.